Article By: David ‘Sunshine’ LaMay ‡ Edited By: Leanne Ridgeway

 With anticipation at a fever pitch, it was at last time for death metal legends OBITUARY.
 On this night (and surely many others), they earned their status – and then some.

 Their almost patent-worthy brew of traditional death with doom and thrash seasonings was in full effect.
-Opener “Threatening Skies” literally sent the place into ballistic mode, with the pit opening to cover almost half the floor, and only letting up for a quick breath or two.
+The opener “Threatening Skies” literally sent the place into ballistic mode, with the pit opening to cover almost half the floor, and only letting up for a quick breath or two.
 The bodies flew everywhere… all night.
 Being an old fart now, I just gleefully watched both happenings, as the band easily kept pace with the crowd intensity.
-The overall set list was also pretty fiery, including “Don’t Care“, “Find The Arise“, “Chopped In Half“, and of course, encore closer “Slowly We Rot“.
+The overall setlist was also pretty fiery, including “Don’t Care“, “Find The Arise“, “Chopped In Half“, and of course, encore closer “Slowly We Rot“.

 In closing, it was most definitely a worthwhile night.
 The main reason for my going absolutely lived up to my expectations, and I got some nice surprises along the way, as well.